xcodebeta/SpringRestApi/README.md

 ## Running Tests

 You can run tests using gradle by executing `./gradlew cleanTest test`.
 To generate a code coverage report, run `./gradlew jacocoTestReport`.

-## Generating SonarQube Reports

-[SonarQube](http://www.sonarqube.org) is an open source project designed to measure code quality.
-The application must be installed locally in order to generate and report against code quality metrics.

-- To analyze the code with SonarQube run `./gradlew clean build sonarqube`

 ## Running the Project in IntelliJ